 CCS 101 Introduction to Chicana and Chicano Studies.
 (3) F

-Historical and contemporary issues in the Chicana and Chicano community; focus on economic, sociological, cultural, and political status of Chicanas and Chicanos in the U.S. General Studies: C.
+Historical and contemporary issues in the Chicana and Chicano community; focus on economic, sociological, cultural, and political status of Chicana and Chicanos in the U.S.

 CCS 111 Introduction to Chicana and Chicano Culture.
 (3) S

 Interdisciplinary analysis of customs, values, belief systems, and cultural symbols; special attention is given to cultural continuity and change.

 CCS 300 Chicana and Chicano Culture and Society.
 (3) F